 Park City is a great mountain town just 30 minutes from Salt Lake City, Utah.
 Park City was home to the 2002 Olympics winter games and has plenty of related attractions, plus Main Street will charm your socks off.
 As you can imagine, there are lots of fun things to do in Park City, Utah in winter.

 Skiing and snowboarding at Park City Mountain and Deer Valley Resort draw many visitors in the winter.
 Award-winning restaurants and plenty of other non-skiing activities make Park City an exciting winter destination off-slope.
+Park City has some of the Best Ski Resorts in Utah.

 Great Things to do in Park City, Utah in Winter